nestordemeure/shaman/shaman/readme.md

 ## What is Shaman ?

 Shaman is a header-only library that lets you do a computation while running a model of the propagation of numerical error in your code.
-In short you instrument your code, you run it and it will only display the significant digits of your outputs.
+In short you can instrument your code, run it and it will only display the significant digits for your outputs.

+In can be used to evaluate the numerical accuracy of an application but also to locate and reduce numerical unstabilities.

+## How to use Shaman ?

+Shaman is meant to be used with a test suite (usual recommendations such as having a good coverage apply), for all tests :

+- Instrument the code with Shaman (see the `shaman/how_to_instrument.md` file).
+- Stabilize meaninful branches (unstable branches can be detected with the numerical debugger, see the `shaman/how_to_debug.md` file).
+- Get the number of significant digits over a specified threshold (by default Shaman will only output digits it considers significant).

+Once your branches are stable and your error is low enough (in this order), your code is verified.

 ## Give me an example !

-One day I hope to put interactive examples here, in the meantime see `shaman/examples`.
+One day I hope to put interactive examples here, in the meantime see the `examples` folder.

 ## What will you find in this repository ?